-Your small business website is like a storefront for your business.
+Your small business website design is like a storefront for your business.
 It's often one of the first things a prospective customer sees, so it's a powerful tool to make a good early impression.
-An effective website attracts visitors and draws them in deeper, so they want to learn more and ultimately become your customers.
-A poorly designed or outdated website can do the exact opposite.
+An effective website design attracts visitors and draws them in deeper, so they want to learn more and ultimately become your customers.
+A poorly designed or outdated web design can do the exact opposite.

-Is your small business website creating the best impression possible?
+Is your small business website design creating the best impression possible?

 For the TL;DR version, check out this video: